jitanimp4/COMP2113-Group-129/README.md

 Overview:

-**Odyssey OS: The Heritage Terminal** is a vintage-style interactive terminal game that simulates an old-school computer system.
+Odyssey OS: The Heritage Terminal is a vintage-style interactive terminal game that simulates an old-school computer system.
 The player logs into "Odyssey OS," a simulated classified database, to decrypt corrupted files related to world heritage sites, history, art, and architecture.
-The player will need to complete various mini-games, each focused on different themes like ancient civilizations, movies, art history, and more, to unlock the final boss level known as **The Curator's Cryptex**.
+The player will need to complete various mini-games, each focused on different themes like ancient civilizations, movies, art history, and more.

 ## Table of Contents
 - [Game Concept](#game-concept)